TommyGong08/TommyGong08/README.md

 Hi, I'm *GongHailong*, graduated from *Beijing Institute of Techonology* with a major in *Computer Science and Technology*.
 My research interest is **Autonomous driving** , **Connected and Automated Vehicles**.
 I take great care in the experience, architecture, and code quality of the things I build.
-Currently, I am working as a full-time Automated Optical Inspection (AOI) algorithmic engineer at [YMZ Tech](http://www.szymzkj.cn/), engaging in digital image processing and algorithm design.
+Currently, I am working as a full-time Automated Optical Inspection (AOI) algorithmic engineer at [YMZ Tech Ltd.](http://www.szymzkj.cn/), engaging in digital image processing and algorithm design.
 If you are proficient in C++ and image processing, feel free to [email](mailto:ghl@szkaima.com) me for internal referral.

 - ✍🏻 My CSDN Blog: [TommgGong08](https://blog.csdn.net/weixin_43794327?spm=1000.2115.3001.5343);
-- 👯 AOI engineer at YMZ Tech, you can [email](mailto:ghl@szkaima.com) me for internal referral;
+- 👯 AOI engineer at YMZ Tech Ltd., you can [email](mailto:ghl@szkaima.com) me for internal referral;
 - 📫 How to contact me:**GongHailong2021@163.com**;
 - 💬 Discuss anything with me, I am happy to share.